This Is Not America (Residente song): Music video

-A music video, directed by Greg Ohrel, was also released on March 17, 2022.
+A music video was released on March 17, 2022.
+It was directed by Greg Ohrel, and produced by Doomsday Entertainment and Mastodonte.

 Sony Music Latin said that it "shares the message the cultures and countries of the American continent are one" and urges "not to separate and create an evolution for unity".

 The video begins with a map of the United States, which is then almost obscured by a text that says "This Is Not America", made by Chilean Alfredo Jaar, which was placed in New York City in 1987, with the name "A Logo for America".
 Later, a woman acting as Lolita Lebrón shoots three times into the sky in the video before being arrested.
 Lebrón was a Puerto Rican nationalist who was convicted of attempted murder and other crimes after carrying out an armed attack on the United States Capitol in 1954, which resulted in the wounding of five members of the United States Congress.

 Residente begins to rap in the middle of a brawl of people protesting and, in turn, clashing with the police.
 During the video, some protesters carry the flags of Brazil, Puerto Rico, Venezuela, the United States, Mexico and Colombia.
 Some scenes show a woman breastfeeding her child through the fence that separates the United States from Mexico; a scene depicting the execution of Túpac Amaru II; scenes countering elements of capitalism (represented in the video as Starbucks and Amazon) with images of indigenous children or pre-Columbian monuments in first world settings; the representation of one of the most emblematic photographs of the strike in Bogotá in 2021, Francisco Martinez, a juggler who used machetes (which some accounts claimed were toys) who was killed by the Carabineros in Chile; the shoe shine cultural revolution in Bolivia; the guerrillas, drug traffickers and favelas; the 43 students who disappeared in Ayotzinapa; as well as the strong offensive by agents in the favelas before the 2014 World Cup in Brazil.
 Several of the references were compared by users on Twitter.
 Jair Bolsonaro, then president of Brazil, is introduced by a double eating an expensive meal in front of an aboriginal girl and wiping his mouth with the flag of his country.
 Regarding these images, the musician explained that: “He could have parodied many other political leaders who have been committing atrocities, but Bolsonaro has something particular and if I have to imagine someone wiping their mouth with the flag, it is surely him.
 Bolsonaro burned the entire Amazon.
 He represents the destruction of the continent".